The Guide to Selling an Online Business on Flippa

 Consistency is key, and that’s what buyers on Flippa yearn for.
 They want to see consistency in performance.
-If you’re able to provide data over the past 12 months, how your business has grown and run without any hiccups, then you know it’s time to sell.
+If you can provide data over the past 12 months on how your business has grown and run without any hiccups, then you know it’s time to sell.

 If there are some inconsistencies, be sure to provide a logical reason for such inconsistencies, and make sure they’re well highlighted in your listing to enable buyers to make better buying decisions.

 Above everything else, buyers are looking for a business that has experienced an upward trend.
 Month over month, your subscriptions, page views, and, more importantly, revenue are rising.
 Flat-line growth could mean consistency, which, as we’ve said, will often attract buyers.

 However, if your business has declined, this may be the one factor that makes you hold off on selling (for now).
 Buyers will be concerned and skeptical, and if you can’t logically explain the decline, it might not be the right time to sell.

 We always advise business owners to sell when they want to, not because they have to.
 If you’re not yet ready to take the leap, don’t.
 Once the sale is completed, we want both buyer and seller to be happy with the outcome.

 If you don’t feel you have the ability to negotiate or say “no” to an offer, you could be forced into a sale you’re not completely happy with.
 If you’ve set your price fairly, you’ll be able to find the right buyer on Flippa for your business.

 If you’re considering selling your small business, here are some of the common mistakes to avoid: